The Flavors of Costa Rican Cuisine- Simple, Sweet and Savory

 And while sometimes it’s scary to try new things, so far I’ve been pleasantly surprised by every new dish that I’ve tried, and I recommend you dive in while you’re here!

 Seriously, wherever you are, I hope you get the chance to come to Costa Rica and try some of them yourself.
-Preferably while sitting in an authentic little soda on the side of a hill overlooking a vista of green trees and soft mist, Monteverde-style.
+Preferably while sitting in one of the authentic little Monteverde Restaurants on the side of a hill overlooking a vista of green trees and soft mist.
 It’s an experience like none other.

-And since many of the sodas are small family-owned businesses without websites, I’ve created this QR code so you can head straight to a map of Monteverde’s Sodas.
+And since many of the sodas are small family-owned businesses without websites, I’ve created this QR code so you can head straight to a map of Monteverde’s Sodas and other Monteverde food.
 If you’re in the neighborhood (and I highly, highly, highly recommend coming by), give them a chance!

 Until next time, Pura Vida!